tlswg/tls13-spec/draft-ietf-tls-tls13.md

 shown in the diagrams in {{protocol-overview}}).
-A peer which receives a handshake message in an unexpected order MUST abort the handshake with an "unexpected_message" alert. results in an "unexpected_message" fatal error.
+A peer which receives a handshake message in an unexpected order MUST abort the handshake with an "unexpected_message" alert.
 Unneeded handshake messages are omitted, however.

 New handshake message types are assigned by IANA as described in
 {{iana-considerations}}.